paulrobertlloyd/data-imgsrc/README.md

 </script>
 ```

-Of course, this script becomes more useful when combined with testing for certain conditions.
-For example, if wanted to only show (larger) images when the viewport was wider than 640px, you could do the following:
+Of course, this script becomes much more useful when combined with testing for certain conditions.
+For example, if wanted to only show enhanced images when the viewport is wider than 640px, you could use the following:

 ```html
 <script src="data-imgsrc.js"></script>